RyanTaoLiu/NeuralSlicer/README.md

 *.obj shows the deformed boundary of models and cages,

-*.txt shows the new position of points in models or cages,
+*.txt shows the new position of points in models or cages(can read by S3Slicer),

 *.ckpt is the check point file for neural network parameters.